nrwl/nx/docs/shared/cli/exec.md

 ## Usage

-In package.json, add a script with `nx exec` will run the command as it is a target only for that project:
+In package.json, adding a script with `nx exec` will run the command as if it is a target that project:

 ```json
 {